rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 So, in order to change the font properties of text inside buttons, we need to use `button` css selector, or assign a class or ID to the `button` element or the `span` elements inside.

+---

+## Percentage based values for `margin` and `padding` are based ONLY on the containing block's ***width***

+Yes, you read that right, the margin and padding of a child element in percentage is the percentage of the width of its [containing block](#layout-and-the-containing-block), even for `padding-top`, `padding-bottom`, `margin-top` and `margin-bottom`.

+This can be seen from the following extract from the [CSS2 Spec](https://www.w3.org/TR/2011/REC-CSS2-20110607/box.html#padding-properties):

+> The properties defined in this section refer to the  `<padding-width>` value type, which may take one of the following values:
+>
+> `<length>` : Specifies a fixed width.
+>
+> `<percentage>` : The percentage is calculated with respect to the width of the generated box's containing block, even for `padding-top` and `padding-bottom`.
+If the containing block's width depends on this element, then the resulting layout is undefined in CSS 2.1.
+>
+> Unlike margin properties, values for padding values cannot be negative.
+>
+> Like margin properties, percentage values for padding properties refer to the width of the generated box's containing block.

+BUT, the height of the child element in percentages is still with respect to the ***height*** of the parent element.

+Read about this further from [this](https://medium.com/coding-blocks/css-padding-a-magic-wand-2b8a66b84ebe) medium article.